michielbdejong/michielbdejong.com/theo/n-to-n.md

 * 2 functions use XOR in the second output bit, and are each other's dual (notation:  '12-12')
 * 2 functions use XOR in the first output bit, and are their own dual (notation: '21-*')
 * 2 functions use XOR in the second output bit, and are their own dual (notation: '12-*')
-* 4 functions use XOR in the second output bit, yet their 4 duals do so in the first output bit (notation: '12-21')
+* 4 functions use XOR in the first output bit, yet their 4 duals do so in the first output bit (notation: '21-12')
-* 4 functions are the duals of those (notation '21-12')
+* 4 functions are the duals of those (notation '12-21')

-The faculty of an exponential function grows quickly: although there are just two 1-to-1 full-bit functions and 24 2-to-2 ones, for `n=3`, there are over 40,000.
+The number of n-to-n full-bit functions, `(2^n)!`, grows quickly: although there are just two 1-to-1 full-bit functions and 24 2-to-2 ones, for `n=3`, there are over 40,000.
 So I won't enumerate them. :)

 I did however look at the number of input bits each output bit depends on for each of these functions, and their duals: